data-addict-com/data-addict-com.github.io/_posts/2022-08-14-push-local-files-to-git-with-a-single-line-code.md

 {% endhighlight %}

 # Results
-And now are from this :
+And now we are from this :
 {% highlight bash %}
 git add .
 git commit -m "this is a commit message"